 A long way home

 The downbeat indie had its international premiere in the prestigious Un Certain Regard section at the Cannes Film Festival in 2014.
-Titli had good reviews in leading trade papers such as Variety and Hollywood Reporter and also secured distribution deals in France and Germany, but the movie’s journey in India has been rocky.
+Titli had good reviews in leading trade papers such as Variety and The Hollywood Reporter, and also secured distribution deals in France and Germany, but the movie’s journey in India has been rocky.
 For its co-producer, Yash Raj Films, the gruesome drama is as far removed from anything the leading Bollywood studio has ever handled as Pluto is from Earth.

 Yash Raj Films and Dibakar Banerjee Productions have, however, mounted a vigourous campaign to soften Titli’s jagged edges.
 The movie poster depicts the key characters carrying objects that supposedly represent the sum total of their screen personalities; a new trailer has been cut for India that makes the movie appear like a violent yet quirky family satire; publicists are encouraging journalists to ask the actors about their own dysfunctional relationships with their fathers.